 Jun 17 Saturday

 At 2 p.m.
-Saturday, May 21, the Piedmont Master Gardeners and Virginia Cooperative Extension will offer a free Garden Basics presentation on “Preparing and Maintaining Garden Soil for Asters to Zucchinis.”
+Saturday, June 17, the Piedmont Master Gardeners and Virginia Cooperative Extension will offer a free Garden Basics class on “Simple to Sensational Summer Container Gardens.”
 This in-person program will be held at Trinity Episcopal Church, 1118 Preston Avenue in Charlottesville.
+Participants will learn how to grow ornamentals, pollinator plants, herbs and vegetables in containers, and will create a flowering summer container garden to take home.
 Space is limited.
-To reserve a seat, register at https://piedmontmastergardeners.org/events/.
-Registration closes 5 p.m.
+To reserve a place in the class, register at https://piedmontmastergardeners.org/events/.
+Registration closes at 5 p.m.
 June 16 or when the class is full.
-Garden Basics is a partnership with Bread and Roses ministry at Trinity Church.
+Garden Basics is a partnership with the Bread and Roses ministry at Trinity Church.